All Episodes

 Great folks.

-They are a veterans helping veterans organization.
+They are a Veterans Helping Veterans organization.

 I have visited them many times.

-Um they are doing doing tremendous work with uh just all of our great veterans that might be in need, maybe need a little support.
+They are doing tremendous work with just all of our great veterans that might be in need, maybe need a little support, maybe just want to drop in and talk to other veterans.

-Uh so great organization.
+So great organization.

 We'll do the motorcycle ride.

-It kicks off at Big Barn Harley Davidson in Des Moines.
+It kicks off at Big Barn Harley-Davidson in Des Moines.

-We'll go for about a 45 minute ride and we'll end up at the Iowa State Fairgrounds, and that's where we'll have all of our speakers.
+We'll go for about a 45-minute ride, and we'll end up at the Iowa State Fairgrounds.

 We'll have some pulled pork.

-It won't be on a stick, Sean, but it is No, I like the pork chop on a stick.
+No, I like the pork chop on a stick.

-Can you make can you make arrangements?
+Can you make arrangements?

 That might be the thing that tips me over the top.

-I Although I I love the Harley Wright.
+Although, I love the Harley ride.

-Here's my problem, Center.
+Here's my problem, Senator.

 I got a problem in my life.

-Because nobody's stopping you from riding your Harley.
+Maybe you can help me because nobody's stopping you from riding your Harley.

-I want to ride a Har Harley.
+I want to ride a Harley.

 That's what I want to do.

-I want a Harley Davidson.
+I want a Harley-Davidson.

-And everybody in my life forbids me from getting a Harley Davidson, including my daughter who will start tearing up and crying and telling me that I'm going to die if I get a Harley.
+And everybody in my life forbids me from getting a Harley-Davidson, including my daughter, who will start tearing up and crying and telling me that I'm going to die if I get a Harley.

-You know, so one one year for Christmas, they thought they were doing me a really, you know, nice favor.
+You know, so one year for Christmas, they thought they were doing me a really nice favor, and they bought me a Vespa instead of a Harley.

 I'm like, I don't want a Vespa.